1. Fixing common reed issues using some tools

 - clip the tip on an angle.

 Too hard (for the embouchure or air support)

 Differentiate between a reed that is too hard to blow, and one that is too hard to hold together with the embouchure.

 To make the reed easier to blow:

-- thin the end of the tip, then the channels of the heart.
-Scrape lightly over the back, as scraping more deeply in the back can add resistance
+- try thinning the end of the tip first, then the channels of the heart.
+Then scrape lightly over the back into the heart, as scraping more deeply in the back can add resistance.

 To make the reed easier on the embouchure:

 - make the reed more focused and stable.
 See below.